SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudfront.md

 | sort by count
 ```

-## Collecting Logs for the Amazon CloudFront app
+## Collecting logs for the Amazon CloudFront app

 ### Prerequisites